According to a report from Godaddy, on an average, there are 16 ecommerce stores that are launched every day.

 Understanding the customer behavior and then customizing the strategies accordingly is a must.
 Technological advancements move at a rapid pace and if you don't sync with them, your store will be left behind by the fierce competition.

 The good part is that if you are running your store on the Magento, optimizing the store and making it sales ready is easy.
-If you are still running on Magento 1.8.x+, you may want to understand the benefits of Magento 2 and how to migrate to magento 2 ?
+If you are still running on Magento 1.8.x+, Then you should look for Magento 1 to Magento 2 migration as Magento 1.X will become obsolete from June 2020.
+Before migrating to Magento 2 check for Magento 2 requirements.

 Here are some insights that can help you enhance your eCommerce conversions for your Magento store.